plenteum/wallet-service-ha/README.md

 ### Event - *close*

-This event is fired when the underlying walletd process closes, dies, is killed for whatever reason.
+This event is fired when the underlying wallet-service process closes, dies, is killed for whatever reason.
 Usually, when this occurs we want to restart the process with ```wallet.start()```

 ```javascript
 wallet.on('close', (exitcode) => {